Federalist No. 10: Publication

-September 17, 1787 marked the signing of the final document.
+September 17, 1787, marked the signing of the final document.
 By its own Article Seven, the constitution drafted by the convention needed ratification by at least nine of the thirteen states, through special conventions held in each state.
 Anti-Federalist writers began to publish essays and letters arguing against ratification, and Alexander Hamilton recruited James Madison and John Jay to write a series of pro-ratification letters in response.

 Like most of the Federalist essays and the vast majority of The Federalist Papers, No. 10 first appeared in popular newspapers.
 It was first printed in the Daily Advertiser under the name adopted by the Federalist writers, "Publius"; in this it was remarkable among the essays of Publius, as almost all of them first appeared in one of two other papers: the Independent Journal and the New-York Packet.
 Federalist No. 37, also by Madison, was the only other essay to appear first in the Advertiser.

-Considering the importance later ascribed to the essay, it was reprinted only on a limited scale.
+Considering the importance later ascribed to the essay, it was reprinted on a limited scale.
 On November 23, it appeared in the Packet and the next day in the Independent Journal.
-Outside New York City, it made four appearances in early 1788: January 2 in the Pennsylvania Gazette, January 10 in the Hudson Valley Weekly, January 15 in the Lansingburgh Northern Centinel, and January 17 in the Albany Gazette.
+Outside New York City, it made four appearances in early 1788: January 2 in The Pennsylvania Gazette, January 10 in the Hudson Valley Weekly, January 15 in the Lansingburgh Northern Centinel, and January 17 in the Albany Gazette.
 Though this number of reprintings was typical for The Federalist essays, many other essays, both Federalist and Anti-Federalist, saw much wider distribution.

 On January 1, 1788, the publishing company J. & A. McLean announced that they would publish the first 36 of the essays in a single volume.
 This volume, titled The Federalist, was released on March 2, 1788.
 George Hopkins' 1802 edition revealed that Madison, Hamilton, and Jay were the authors of the series, with two later printings dividing the work by author.
 In 1818, James Gideon published a third edition containing corrections by Madison, who by that time had completed his two terms as President of the United States.

 Henry B. Dawson's edition of 1863 sought to collect the original newspaper articles, though he did not always find the first instance.
 It was much reprinted, albeit without his introduction.
 Paul Leicester Ford's 1898 edition included a table of contents which summarized the essays, with the summaries again used to preface their respective essays.
 The first date of publication and the newspaper name were recorded for each essay.
 Of modern editions, Jacob E. Cooke's 1961 edition is seen as authoritative, and is most used today.